 File a Lawsuit Against the Other Driver.

 If filing a claim on your insurance is not an option, then filing a lawsuit is the only option you have left.
 This is probably to least favorable option.

-Many times, insurance companies abuse the "cooperation" clause.
+Many times, insurance companies abuse the “cooperation” clause.
 They will stall your claim even though it is not necessary to talk to the other driver.
 Maybe there is a police report.
-Either way, you are at a disadvantage when dealing with the other driver's insurance company.
-That is why you should keep the option open to file the claim on your own policy.
+Either way, you are at a disadvantage when dealing with the other driver’s insurance company by yourself.